Understanding Grant Numbers

 Institute/Center Code: The code for the NIH Institute/Center (IC) associated with the grant

-Serial Number: The unique number - assigned by the NIH Center for Scientific Research (CSR)- identifying the specific application
+Serial Number: The unique number - assigned by the NIH Center for Scientific Review (CSR)- identifying the specific application

 Support Year: Indicates the current year of support (e.g., an 01 support year is a new grant)